frappe/erpnext_documentation/user/manual/en/using-erpnext/search-filter.md

 ![Search Filter](/docs/assets/img/using-erpnext/using-search-filter.gif)

 You can also apply multiple filters at a time.
-To remove specific filter, just click on 'x' sign on it.
+To remove a specific filter, just click on 'x' sign on it.

 ## Default Filters